HIC-AIX/PromptProtein/index.md

 layout: default
 ---

-# Protein Prompt Engineering

-Prompt engineering is a relatively new discipline to effectively use the knowledge stored in Large Language Models.
+**Prompt engineering is a relatively new discipline to effectively use the knowledge stored in Large Language Models.
 In contrast to natural language, protein prompts can differ in various forms.
-In what follows, we present a list of possible prompts that can be leveraged for large protein language models.
+In what follows, we present a list of possible prompts that can be leveraged for large protein language models.**

-#### 1. Dedicated Sentinel Tokens as Prompts
+## 1. Dedicated Sentinel Tokens as Prompts

 > **[Multi-level Protein Structure Pre-training via Prompt Learning](https://openreview.net/forum?id=XGagtiJ8XC&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DICLR.cc%2F2023%2FConference%2FAuthors%23your-submissions)), ICLR 2023**
 >